zaiisao/Documentation/en/Agora Platform/audio_related_faq.md

 This is because iOS selects audio routes for phone and VoIP calls:

-**Phone Call (Including Facetime and CallKit)**
+**Phone Call (Including FaceTime and CallKit)**

 When a phone rings:
-* If you press the answer button on the iPhone, the iPhone handset is used by default.
+* If you press the answer button on iPhone, the iPhone handset is used by default.
-* If you press the answer button on the Bluetooth device, the Bluetooth headset is used by default.
+* If you press the answer button on a Bluetooth device, the Bluetooth headset is used by default.

 You can change the audio route setting in Settings > General > Accessibility > Call Audio Routing.
-When you select the Bluetooth Headset option, all incoming calls will be answered through the headset even if you press the answer button on the iPhone.
+When you select the Bluetooth Headset option, all incoming calls are answered through the headset even if you press the answer button on iPhone.

 During a phone call, you can switch between the Bluetooth Headset, Handset, or Speaker options in the call interface.

 **VoIP Call**

 When making a VoIP call, the default audio route is the one used by the last phone or VoIP call made after a Bluetooth device is connected.
-If no phone call was made since the Bluetooth device was connected, the VoIP calls will be answered through the Bluetooth headset.
+If no phone call is made since the Bluetooth device is connected, the VoIP calls are answered through the Bluetooth headset.

 During a VoIP call, users can change the audio route in the iPhone Control Center (swipe up from the bottom of the screen).
 Apps can call the `setPreferredInput` method to change the audio route.